Spring '13 -- Prof. Wesley Smith

 Prerequisites: Physics 207-208 or equivalent.

-Meetings: Tuesdays, 1:20 - 2:10, 2223 Chamberlin.
+Meetings: Tuesdays, 1:20 - 2:10, 2241 Chamberlin.

-Coursework: Describe a particular piece of physics research being actively pursued this year.
-The paper is due for submission by a pdf file (MS-word is accepted but not preferred) that has your name and "301" in the file name in an email to Prof. Smith by 5:00 PM CDT on May 7.
-The topic selected with a one page outline must be submitted in class on April 9.
+The topic selected with a one page outline must be submitted using the same link above by 5:00 PM CDT on April 3.
 The paper must be typed double spaced, use proper footnotes and have a total length of not less than 7 and not more than 10 pages.
 The primary resource for this paper is the Physics Dept. Library .
 The librarian, Kerry Kresse , will be able to assist you.
 Honors students must proceed under the direction of a faculty member of their own choice.

 Office Hours: By appointment, 4275 Chamberlin, 262-4690. wsmith@hep.wisc.edu , http://www.hep.wisc.edu/wsmith/